 Silver Bullet Mines Corp.
 Successful Financing

-Burlington, February 16, 2022 - Silver Bullet Mines Corp.
-(TSXV: SBMI) ('SBMI' or 'the Company') announced its intention to carry out an accretive non-brokered financing of Units.
-Each Unit is priced at $0.40 (forty cents) and comprises of one common share and one full 60-cent (sixty cent) warrant with a 24-month term, with each such warrant being exercisable into a common share (the "Financing").
+Burlington, February 22, 2022 - Silver Bullet Mines Corp.
+(TSXV: SBMI) ('SBMI' or 'the Company') announces it has closed on $764,000, in its previously announced financing.
+This represents 1,910,000 Units, with each Unit priced at $0.40 (forty cents).
+Each Unit consists of one common share and one full 60-cent (sixty cent) warrant with a 24-month term, with each such warrant being exercisable into a common share (the "Financing").
 There is no acceleration clause on such warrants.
 That pricing is at a 33% premium to the previous round of financing.

-The Financing has received conditional approval from the TSX Venture Exchange.
-SBMI will begin closing on the Financing and will continue to close on the Financing in tranches over the next couple of weeks.

-"The shareholders see the increased cost of almost everything since the pandemic started," said A. John Carter, SBMI's CEO.
-"Just go gas up your car or pick up a week's worth of groceries to feel it.
-We've had a similar experience at an operational level.
-Re-stocking the treasury is a prudent thing to do."
+This is the first tranche of Units on which SBMI has closed.
+SBMI has subscription agreements in hand totalling roughly a further $500,000, which means SBMI will continue to close on further tranches over the next while as it collects funds.

 Referral fees may be paid to arm's length persons in connection with the issuance of the Units.
 Other than the subscription agreement, there will be no further offering material provided to Existing Security Holders or others related to Financing.
 The subscription agreement is available at the Company's website https://www.silverbulletmines.com/technical-corporatedocuments.